 3. After all the identifiers have been displayed, you can see the CAN.
 End scan message.
-To enable this mode:

-1)connect the Terminal to the vehicle CAN-interface;

-2)in the Configurator on Settings/CAN tab select bus rate and delay time (time of message waiting time);

-3) press Start Scanning J1939.
+- 1) connect the Terminal to the vehicle CAN-interface; - 2) in the Configurator on Settings/CAN tab select bus rate and delay time (time of message waiting time); - 3) press Start Scanning J1939.
 Received data are displayed in the right panel.